 DDD for Members

-DDD is a part of the Arizona Department of Economic Security (DES).
-It helps people with developmental disabilities achieve independence.
-It also provides support to family members and other caregivers.
+Mercy Care is contracted with the Division of Developmental Disabilities (DDD), a division of the Arizona Department of Economic Security (DES) to provide services to DDD/ ALTCS members in all counties.
+We help people with developmental disabilities achieve independence and provide support to family members and other caregivers.

 We can answer your questions about benefits, help with finding or choosing a doctor, and solve problems in getting health care services.